 - Consultant 3 describes how you can optimize your current fundraising events to drive more revenue during your virtual fundraisers.

 Nonprofits rarely approach consultants as blank slates, ready to accept any solution.
-In this example, your nonprofit might already think that your virtual fundraisers can be improved, making consultant 3 the obvious choice, but the answer may not always be so clear cut.
+In this example, your nonprofit might already think that your virtual fundraisers can be improved, making Consultant 3 the obvious choice, but the answer may not always be so clear-cut.

-Ideally, the RFP you present to consultants should be specific enough that you don't encounter this wide a range of solutions, but it is possible to receive diverse answers that will force your nonprofit to decide which direction to go.
+Ideally, the RFP you present to consultants should be specific enough that you don't encounter this wide a range of solutions, but it is possible to receive diverse answers that will require your nonprofit to decide which direction to go.

 5. Form a partnership.

 The consultant you choose to hire is entering into a business agreement with your nonprofit, but they also have the potential to be a long-term resource and strategic partner.
 Set the groundwork for a successful partnership by providing information about your nonprofit's future goals and prioritizing open and frequent communication.